sbookert/bondedge_exercises/exercise_B/README.md

 #### "Do not assume the entire file can fit in memory"

 To address this a reactive solution was developed using Spring's Reactor Library.
-Lines are read one by one and buffered to capture all prices for one CUSIP, and then the next batch of CUSIP and prices is loaded.
+Lines are read one by one and pushed by a [reactive stream publisher](https://github.com/sbookert/bondedge_exercises/blob/a448044545f45d512baf6569c08a7ed5b5bb2367/exercise_B/src/main/java/com/bondedge/exercise/b/bond/tickers/TickerFilePublisher.java#L23).
+This stream is then [buffered to capture all prices for one CUSIP by the subscriber](https://github.com/sbookert/bondedge_exercises/blob/a448044545f45d512baf6569c08a7ed5b5bb2367/exercise_B/src/main/java/com/bondedge/exercise/b/bond/tickers/TickerErrorHandlingSubscriber.java#L21), and then the next batch of CUSIP and prices is loaded.

 #### "Java program that will print the closing (or latest) price for each CUSIP"